Gmes23/Rockfeller-2.0/README.md

 rockfeller app refactored with more functionality

-set .env in the root folder
+set .env in the root folder.